 Work smarter, not harder: The 80/20 principle

-Knowing the best uses of your time is much more valuable than trying harder, working longer or complaining about not having enough time to blog.
+Knowing the best uses of your time is much more valuable than trying harder, working longer or complaining about not having enough time.

-Excellent prioritization skills are critical for a blogger.
+Excellent prioritization skills are critical for any content creator.
 You need to distinguish between what needs to be done and what doesn’t, and you need to know the difference between make work and real work.

 Do things that are worth doing and let go off things that are not.
-80% of your best blogging will come from 20% of the things you do.
+80% of your best content will come from 20% of the things you do.
 This is the Pareto principle.

 Then spend most of your time doing those meaningful activities, and stop wasting time on unproductive tasks that you’re not good at or that are irrelevant to your success.